mgtaylor119/deep-learning-challenge/README.md

 ### Data Preprocessing

 - **Target Variable**:
-  - The target variable for our model is `[insert target variable name]`.
+  - The target variable for our model is `IS_SUCCESFUL`.

 - **Features**:
   - The features used for the model include:
-    - [List of feature variables]
+    - NAME, APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT

 - **Excluded Variables**:
   - The following variables were removed from the input data as they were neither targets nor features:
-    - [List of excluded variables]
+    - EIN Column

 ### Compiling, Training, and Evaluating the Model

 - **Model Architecture**:
   - We selected a neural network model with the following specifications:
-    - Number of Layers: [Number of layers]
+    - Number of Layers: 2
-    - Number of Neurons per Layer: [Number of neurons per layer]
+    - Number of Neurons per Layer: 7 and 10
-    - Activation Functions: [List of activation functions]
+    - Activation Functions: relu and sigmoid on the Output Layer

-- **Rationale**:
-  - [Explain why you chose this architecture and activation functions.
-For example, why did you choose the number of neurons, layers, and activation functions?]

 - **Model Performance**:
-  - [Include any relevant metrics, such as accuracy, loss, etc.]
+  - Loss: 0.5642023086547852, Accuracy: 0.7946355938911438
-  - We [were/were not] able to achieve the target model performance of [specify target metric].
+  - I was able to achieve the target model performance of >75%.

 - **Steps Taken to Improve Performance**:
-  - [List any steps you took to improve model performance.
-For example, did you try different architectures, activation functions, or hyperparameters?]
+  - Original instructions had us remove EIN and NAME columns, in the Optimized code I only removed EIN
+  - I added a batch_number into the model to aid in the speed of running the 100 epochs, since adding Name back in gratly increased the number of records/features
+  - I dropped the layer neurons to 7 and 10

 ## Summary

-In summary, the deep learning model performed [describe performance].
-However, there may be potential for further improvement.

-A different model, such as [mention a different type of model like a Random Forest or Support Vector Machine], could also be considered for this classification problem.
-This alternative model may provide a different perspective and potentially yield better results.
+In summary, the deep learning model performed successfully once adding in more features.
+I attempted several different versions without adding 'NAME' back in, but could not get to above 75%.